 Following his passion to mentor the next generation of filmmakers to good story, well told, he teaches filmmaking workshops at the Studio School in Los Angeles and with the Curacao Film Institute in the Dutch Antilles.

 In his creative work, he is concentrating on bringing his own projects to fruition through Distortion Field, his development and production company.
 He has several feature length screenplays circulating the spec market and can often be found writing and directing short films.
-He holds an MFA in screenwriting from Maine Media College.
+He holds an MFA in screenwriting from Maine Media College and is a member of the International Cinematographer's Guild.

 Distortion Field Theory suggests that one can amplify their ability to influence others to believe almost anything is possible through a potent cocktail of allure, magnetism, pacification, charisma, pizzazz, embellishment, persistence, marketing and persistence.